JennaVergeynst/YAPS_simulation_study/README.md

 - p(MP) = 0.03 (aspect quite high multipath in all case studies)

 Files to run:
-- prepare_trueTracks.R : creates 200 different simulated tracks of 100,000 positions
+- prepare_trueTracks.R : creates simulated tracks and corresponding hydrophone lay-out for N repetitions and different track lengths
 - prepare_toas.R : creates for each simulated track and each possible combination of settings a toa-dataframe with metadata on the first 7 rows and a telemetry track (i.e. all the positions heard by the hydrophones in the current settings; a perfect estimation would estimate exactly the telemetry track).
 Both toa-dataframes and telemetry tracks get a nametag containing the settings.
 The different settings are:
     - ping type: sbi, rbi, pseudo-rbi (uncomment the one you run)
     - bi length
     - shift relative to array contour
-- run_estimations.R : estimates yaps-track for each toa dataframe and writes away the mean error and metadata (i.e. settings) of the track in a table.
-The idea is to run this first for the toa dataframes of rbi and its different bi lengths, with different chunk sizes in the paralellization process.
-The optimal chunk size that results from this run can then be used for the estimations on the remaining toa dataframes.
+- (run_chunksize_effect.R : to find optimal chunk size) => dropped
+- run_tracklength_effect.R : find effect of track length

 ## Effect of ping type